john-itcsolutions/cheirrs/README.md

 Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, available:

-Note: After this installation of the 'kubeflow' model on the 'uk8s' controller, we will be installing a 'house' controller with 'werk' model.
-The order of installation of these packages is important (why? because it doesn't ever work the other way!).
-So follow it.
+Note: After this installation of the 'kubefluss' model on the 'lernenmaschine' controller (we edited the cli script and names), we will be installing a 'betrieb' controller with 'werk' model.

 Initially: